-Periodically, Hamadeh Educational Services (HES) and The Academy releases directory information to outside agencies that include, but are not limited to, school PTC, Josten's Class Rings, Life Touch Pictures and branches of the military.
+Periodically, Hamadeh Educational Services (HES) and The Academy releases directory information to outside agencies that include, but are not limited to, school PTO groups, Josten's Class Rings, Life Touch Pictures, Year Book vendors, and branches of the military.
 If you do not want to have FERPA directory information made available, you may have it excluded from release by checking the appropriate box.

-I DO NOT want any FERPA directory information about my child disclosed.
+I do not want any FERPA directory information about my child disclosed.
 (This also includes denial of access of information to any branch of the US Military.)